-If you’ve been weighing the pros and cons of a multipurpose court construction or a single sports court, then this article is for you.
+If you’ve been weighing the pros and cons of a multipurpose court construction or a single game court, then this article is for you.
 Based on our experience, here are a few of the biggest reasons to consider going with a multipurpose court.

 Accommodating different group sizes